I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

-Mistakes that could be avoided if only someone only told them.
-Sure you can learn all the tips and strategies for building a business, but if you’re shooting yourself in the foot by making these mistakes your growth will be non-existent.
+Sure you can learn all the tips and strategies for building a business, but if you’re shooting yourself in the foot by making mistakes, your growth will be non-existent.

-I like to think of myself as someone with a growth mindset who is constantly learning and applying what I learn.
+I pride myself as being someone with a growth mindset who is constantly learning and applying what I learn.

 I’m not proud and some of them make me feel silly and vulnerable to share, but maybe they can help you in your journey and save you some headaches.